We respect the privacy of all visitors, which is why we collect as little information as possible to keep this site running smooth:

 1. PERSONAL INFORMATION YOU CHOOSE TO PROVIDE

-If you choose to correspond with us through email, we may retain the content of your email messages together with your email address and our responses.
+If you choose to correspond with us through email, we may retain the content of your email messages together with the email address and our responses.

 2. WEBSITE USE INFORMATION